from the archive, 2017

 When Myanmar Buddhists find no common ground and are utterly intolerant of Rohingya Muslims, the dispute ends in violence and refugeeism.
-It is hard to see it ending otherwise unless the parties involved can build into their worldview a common, overarching belief in, say, secular pluralism.
+It is hard to see it ending otherwise unless the parties involved can build into their worldview a common, overarching belief in, say, secular pluralism, or some teaching about human dignity grounded in their respective faith traditions.
 If the ISIL ideology is the one and only, then justification for killing members of rival sects is ready to hand.
 So too is the destruction of Roman ruins in Palmyra, which had been protected by previous Islamic powers; powers that did not regard the pagan worldview that inspired the ruins as locked in a battle-to-the-death with its own.

 Another example of exclusivism might be today’s Young Earth creationists, whose battlelines may not have shifted much from the Scopes Monkey Trial, when those who wanted to teach evolution in the schools, and those who wanted to teach creationism, could not find anything worth accommodating in the other’s position.